 Museums are often associated with recreational activities such as strolling, learning, and sightseeing.
 A museum houses different artifacts and other expensive relics—conducting hard physical activities within its premises can be very risky.
-However, in the name of promoting fast weight loss pills to the community, museums are starting to open up their doors as public workout hubs.
+However, check this article below to find out more.

 The first thing you might think of when it comes to performing different exercises in a closed space is the ventilation and the number and kind of people you’ll be dealing with.
 Some museums open their doors to the public for physical activities on set schedules.
 Here are some of the museums you might want to visit to break a sweat:

 This museum is where the tours conducted by artist and Illustrator Maira Kalman take place.
 The program is a collaboration between Monica Bill Barne’s & Company and MetLiveArts.
 There will be dancers and trainers that will motivate you to move and will serve as your guide throughout the heart-raising activity.

 Just imagine being a part of the crowd on that tour—focusing on your zen while enjoying the view of the museum’s collection—how awesome is that?

 The NYB Museum has been conducting Yoga Classes for a few years now.
 They schedule it twice a month, and the program is sponsored by Flavorpill.
 Renowned Yoga teachers from all over the country are the ones that come over to the museum to teach relaxing weight loss methods through promoting flexibility and meditation.